geethangreets/ref_cache/README.md

 ### How to run the simulation ###

-Use the following command to run the simulation with existing simvectors vsim -do runsim.do
+Use the following command to run the simulation with existing simvectors use:
+##
+$vsim -do runsim.do$

 ### Contribution guidelines ###